Ruby

 Named after Ruby Payne-Scott, an Australian pioneer in radiophysics and radio astronomy and the first female radio astronomer, the Ruby system is a complete upright cancer treatment solution: a real time, image guided photon radiotherapy system.

-Integrating Leo Cancer Care’s upright patient positioning system (Eve), Ruby is aimed at improving access to, effectiveness of, and the patient experience of radiotherapy and is an exciting part of the next generation of cancer care.
+Integrating Leo Cancer Care’s upright patient positioning system (Eve), Ruby aims to improve access to radiotherapy and improve the effectiveness and patient experience of radiotherapy and is an exciting part of the next generation of cancer care.
 One of the major advantages of Ruby is its footprint.
-By rotating the patient and having a fixed treatment beam, there is no rotating gantry – this means it can be installed quickly and easily in existing treatment bunkers or it can be supplied fully shielded, making costly, large concrete bunkers a thing of the past.
+By rotating the patient and having a fixed treatment beam, there is no rotating gantry – this means it can be installed quickly and easily in existing treatment bunkers or it can be supplied fully shielded, potentially making costly, large concrete bunkers a thing of the past.

 The DCA team focused on minimising the size and visual presence of the system whilst prioritising access and providing a comfortable and familiar aesthetic aligned with the Leo Cancer Care visual brand language developed by DCA previously.